Tampa, Florida: Civil War and Reconstruction

 During the Civil War, Florida seceded along with most of the southern states to form the Confederate States of America, and Fort Brooke was defended by Confederate troops.
 Martial law was declared in Tampa in January 1862, and Tampa's city government ceased to operate for the duration of the war.

 In 1861, the Union Navy set up a blockade around many southern ports to cut off the Confederacy.
 Several US Navy ships were stationed near the mouth of Tampa Bay, but small blockade running ships were often able to slip by the blockade to deliver cattle to Spanish Cuba, earning gold for the Confederate cause.
 On June 30, 1862, the gunboat USS Sagamore sailed into Tampa Bay and opened fire on Fort Brooke, which returned fire.
 The Sagamore withdrew after a few hours, and the Battle of Tampa caused little damage.
-During the Battle of Fort Brooke on October 16 and the Battle of Ballast Point on October 18, 1863, Union forces inflicted serious damage to the city's economy when, under the cover of another bombardment of the fort, troops landed and destroyed two blockade running ships that had been hidden upstream along the Hillsborough River.
+During the Battle of Fort Brooke on October 16 and the Battle of Ballast Point on October 18, 1863, Union forces inflicted serious damage to Tampa's economy when, under the cover of another bombardment of the fort, troops landed and destroyed two blockade running ships that had been hidden upstream along the Hillsborough River.

 In May 1864, Union troops landed again and took Fort Brooke largely unopposed.
-They destroyed much of the fort's facilities and confiscated the remaining military supplies other than the canons, which they tossed into the Hillsborough River, then left the "desolate" town after two days.
+They destroyed much of the fort's facilities and confiscated the remaining military supplies other than the cannons, which they tossed into the Hillsborough River, then left the "desolate" town after two days.

 The Civil War ended in April 1865 with a Confederate defeat.
-In May 1865, federal troops arrived in Tampa to occupy the fort and the town as part of Reconstruction.
+In May 1865, Union troops arrived in Tampa to occupy the fort and the town as part of Reconstruction.
 They remained until August 1869.

-During the immediate post-war period, Tampa was a poor, isolated fishing village with about 1000 residents and little industry.
+During the immediate post-war period, Tampa was a poor, isolated fishing village with about 1,000 residents and little industry.
 Yellow fever, borne by mosquitoes from nearby swamps, broke out several times during the 1860s and 1870s, causing more residents to leave.
 In 1869, residents voted to abolish the city of Tampa government.

-The population of "Tampa Town" was about 800 by 1870 and dropped to about 700 by 1880.
-Fort Brooke was decommissioned in 1883, further impacting the local economy in the short run but opening up the waterfront for development.
+In 1870, the population of "Tampa Town" was about 800, and dropped to about 700 by 1880.
+Fort Brooke was decommissioned in 1883, further impacting the local economy in the short run, but opening up the waterfront for development.
 Except for two cannons displayed on the University of Tampa campus, all traces of the fort are gone.